pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/aws-login-screen.png">

-Enter your credentials that you can find on the paper sheet.
+Enter your credentials that you can find in credentials page.

 Once logged in, make sure you will use Frankfurt region (eu-central-1).
 This is important since VPN is established to that particular region.